wiesingera/transcriptional_roadmap_hiPSC-SANCM/README.md

 This repository contains R scripts used for single cell RNAseq analyses.
 Corresponding raw data files can be found in GEO (GSE189782).

-Script_seurat_D19endtimepoint.R - Fig 3A-F and Supplementary Fig S2A-H
+Script_seurat_D19endtimepoint.R - Figure 3A-F and Figure 3 - figure supplement 1A-H and Figure 3 - figure supplement 2A and 2B

-Script_seurat_timeseries.R - Fig 4B-H and Supplementary Fig S3A-C
+Script_seurat_timeseries.R - Figure 4B-G and Figure 4 - figure supplement 1A-E

-Script_URD_timeseries.R - Fig 5A-C and Fig 6A and C
+Script_URD_timeseries.R - Figure 5A-C and Fig 6A and 6C

+Script_seurat_SANCM-TGFB2./r - Figure 7A-D and Figure 7 - figure supplement 1A-E